zaknick/AI-Evaluation-Workflow/README.md

 ### Benchmark Evaluation

-Used for evaluating multiple prompts, models, or repeated trials using a common methodology to enable statistical comparison.
+Used for evaluating multiple prompts, repeated trials, or multiple models using a common methodology to enable statistical comparison.

 ---